Grammys honors Kobe Bryant with Alicia Keys, Boyz II Men tribute performance

 "We never imagined in a million years we'd have to start the show like this...so we wanted to do something that could describe a tiny bit how we all feel right now," Keys added before welcoming Boyz II Men to the stage for a performance of "It's So Hard to Say Goodbye to Yesterday."

+Click here to see a list of 2020 Grammy winners and nominees

-Throughout the performance, the telecast cut to teary-eyed audience members before panning to a tight shot of Bryant's jerseys illuminated in a spotlight on the wall of the Staples Center.
+Throughout the performance, the telecast cut to teary-eyed audience members before panning to a tight shot of Bryant's retired Lakers jerseys illuminated in a spotlight on the wall of the Staples Center.
+His two jerseys will remain lit throughout the Grammys, according to the Recording Academy.

 Keys then implored the audience to "join together and do what we do in happy times and challenging times" and "make sure that we are celebrating the most powerful energy, the most beautiful thing in the world, the one thing in the world that has the power to bring all of us together, and that's music."